imagingbook/gopro-file-renamer/README.md

 * Click `Revert Files` to restore GoPro files to their original names.
 * Use `Clear Output` to clear the console.
 * Use `Quit` to exit the program.
+* Clicking the information button `i` should open this web page.

 ## Run in command window or shell